danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 ## While()

 Examining the tofu example reveals that object-oriented programming is highly organized and concrete even though objects are abstractions.
-It's also worth adding here that OOP is designed to reflect the way the world is organized, at least from the computer programmers' perspective.
+It's also worth adding here that OOP is designed to reflect the way the world is organized and imagined, at least from the computer programmers' perspective.
 It provides an understanding of the ways in which relatively independent objects operate through their relation to other objects.

 Academic and video game designer Ian Bogost refers to these interacting processes as "unit operations," "characterized by their increased compression of representation, a tendency common over the course of the twentieth century, from structuralist anthropology to computation.
 I use this term to refer to processes in the general sense, for example, the coupling of a cultural process and its computational representation."[^Bogost] Taking his cue from a combination of literary theory and computing, he argues that cultural phenomena (not just computer games) can be read as a configurative system of discrete, interlocking units of meaning.
 There are numerous implications here.
 As we have seen in this chapter, each object includes both data and functions — and in addition — programmers can create relationships between different objects, and objects can further inherit characteristics from other objects.